harshwardhan-bio/python_practice/README.md

 portfolio project — see my other repos for those.

 ## 🎓 About
-B.Sc.
+B.S.
 Biotechnology student @ SRM IST, learning Python with a focus on future work in bioinformatics and computational biology.

 ## 📂 Exercises